 A. Areas designated as shallow flooding areas have special flood hazards associated with base flood depths of one (1) to three (3) feet where a clearly defined channel does not exist and where the path of flooding is unpredictable and indeterminate.
-In addition to Article V, Sections A and B, all new construction and substantial improvements shall meet the following requirements:
+In addition to all other applicable sections of this title, all new construction and substantial improvements shall meet the following requirements: